nomi-san/parsec-vdd/README.md

 ### Design notes

-Parsec VDD is designed to work with Parsec client-connection session.
-When user connects to the host, the app will start controlling the driver, it sends IO control codes and gets result.
+Parsec VDD is designed to work with Parsec client-connection sessions.
+When the user connects to the host, the app will start controlling the driver, it sends IO control codes and gets results.
 When adding a virtual display, you will get its index to be used for unplugging, the maximum number of displays could be added up to 16 per adapter.
-You have to ping to the driver periodically to keep added displays alive, otherwise all of them will be unplugged after a second.
+You have to ping the driver periodically to keep added displays alive, otherwise all of them will be unplugged after a second.
 There's no direct way to manipulate added displays, you should call Win32 Display API to change their display mode (see the ParsecVDisplay source).